micag2025/Agentic_AI_Developer_Certification_Project3/README.md

 ### Deployment

 The application can be run locally via Streamlit, or deployed to cloud platforms like Streamlit Cloud, Docker, or Hugging Face Spaces.
-TO BE ENCLOSED
+A `deployment.md`has been enclosed to guide the user to deploy the application in different environments.

 ### Documentation (README, screenshots, docstrings, diagram)